 Instead, High-Performance Presentations (as described in the book of the same name) work brilliantly when they engage the audience when they ‘pull’ them in, so they want to listen and are almost asking you for more.
 To be more engaging then fundamentally you need to plan your presentations around what the audience wants to hear and this is exactly what we cover in our “Present Like a Pro” programme.

 The foundation to audience interaction is to develop your presentation with an audience focussed approach using the Simply Amazing Structure.
-Once you’ve mastered that you are ready to read on and learn three of our insider secrets to overt advanced audience interaction below (more covert techniques will be covered in a later blog – keep your eyes peeled!)
+Once you’ve mastered that you are ready to read on and learn three of our insider secrets to overt advanced audience interaction below.

 1. Understand your audience’s starting point